grazulisedgars/MUS_IQ/README.md

 - HTML
 - CSS
 - JavaScript
-- jQuery
-- OTDB API
+- Open Trivia DataBase API
 - Bootstrap
 - Giphy API
+- Spotify Player
+- Superagent npm package
+- React-Spring npm package
 ​
 ### How to use
 1. Choose how many questions to answer in the quiz and the difficulty rating for the round.